Are you wondering if learning several different swimming strokes makes sense? Or if sticking to your favorite swim stroke is enough?

 For example, you may be a beginner triathlete being able to swim breaststroke.
 But you’d like to be able to swim much faster for an upcoming event next summer, and need to learn the front crawl.

 Well, I think that besides a more significant time investment, there are only benefits to know several different swimming strokes.

-- When you swim several strokes, you use more muscles, and your body gets a better workout.
+Better workout: When you swim several strokes, you use more different muscles, and your body gets a better workout.

-- The risk of a swimming injury is decreased because you don’t always stress the body with the same movements, and the musculature is more balanced.
+Less injuries: The risk of a swimming injury is decreased because you don’t always use same movements, and the muscles are more balanced.

-So my recommendation is that if you aren’t in a big hurry and need to learn how to swim one particular swim stroke as soon as possible, it pays off to learn how to swim the four competitive strokes.
+So my recommendation is that unless you are in a big hurry and need to learn how to swim one particular swim stroke as soon as possible, it pays off to learn how to swim the four competitive strokes.

 Hi, I’m Christophe!
 I’m the owner of and main contributor to Enjoy-Swimming.com.

 I’m an avid swimmer and I have been running this website since 2010 to share my passion for swimming.

 You can find out more about me and the creation of Enjoy-Swimming.com by visiting the about page.